anindyahepth/BatchNorm_in_Transformers_CV/README.md

-Batch Normalization is a powerful regularization method for Neural Networks which can substantially speed up the learning process by allowing a higher learning rate and removing dropout.
-We investigate the impact of Batch Normalization in Transformer-based models tailored to Computer Vision tasks.
+Batch Normalization is a powerful regularization method for Neural Networks which can substantially speed up the learning process in CNNs.
+We investigate the impact of Batch Normalization in the most basic Transformer-based model for image classification - the Vision Transformer (ViT).
+We consider two distinct models:

+1. **ViTBNFFN** : This implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard ViT.
+The batchnorm layer acts before the nonlinear activation function.
+2. **ViTBN** : This replaces all LayerNorms with BatchNorms.

 As a first step, we implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard Vision Transformer (ViT).
 The batchnorm layer acts before the nonlinear activation function.
 We call this a **ViTBN** (Vision Transformer with BatchNorm) model.